VirtusLab/graphbuddy/README.md

 ## Graph Buddy features

-**NOTE: The base network mode for features is 2d, some features are not/less available on 3d graph.**
+**NOTE: The plugin is optimised for working in the default, 2D mode.
+Some features may not correctly (or even at all) in 3D mode. graph.**

 <img src="assets/gifs/IntelliJ-0.gif" width="800" height="500"/>